GaidamakUA/FourierGodotPlayground/README.md

 # FourierGodotPlayground
 This is the visualization of Fourier's series you can play around with.
+You can:
-You can:Customize radius
+* Customize radius
 * Customize frequency
 * Customize phase displacement
 * Add more circles